aminbenmansour/decentralized-identity/README.md

 > insert figure here

-The private key is the control key behinf the identifier (it could be multiple private keys in cases in multisig wallets)
+The private key is the control key behind the identifier (it could be multiple private keys in cases in multisig wallets)

 > inser wait a minute meme, private and public key cryptography is old